daniellonghi/default-web-webpack/README.md

   - SCSS compiler
   - Bootstrap (CSS and JS)

-As soon as I use new techs, I'll updating the list.'
+As soon as I use new techs, I'll updating the list.